waleedahmed0710/makeitwave.com/docs/data/docs/products/shared-rst/legalandsafety.rst

    :header-rows: 0

    * - .. image::	images/ce.png
+     - **European Standard**

-     - This product and if applicable, the supplied accessories too are marked with "CE" and comply therefore with the applicable harmonized European standards listed under the EMC Directive 2014/30/EU, the RoHS Directive 2011/65/EU
+This product and if applicable, the supplied accessories too are marked with "CE" and comply therefore with the applicable harmonized European standards listed under the EMC Directive 2014/30/EU, the RoHS Directive 2011/65/EU

 .. list-table::